 How much does a COVID-19 vaccine cost?

 If you are a Hong Kong resident with a valid HKID, you can join the large-scale COVID-19 vaccination programme and it will be free of charge.

-For now, there is no information on whether the Hong Kong government will provide vaccines to people who are not Hong Kong residents, or to private clinics and hospitals for purchase by the general public.
+For now, there is no information on whether the Hong Kong government will provide vaccines to people who are not Hong Kong residents, nor to hospitals for purchase by the general public.